UniversalDependencies/docs/workgroups/core.md

 In Basque, like in Czech, nominal case morphology is essential for recognition of core argument relations.
 However, instead of nominative-accusative, the core pair of cases in Basque is ergative-absolutive.
-If a verb has two core arguments, then one of them is ergative and the other is absolutive.
+Most two-argument verbs have one argument in the ergative and the other in the absolutive case (but see below for other possibilities).
 The ergative argument is labeled as subject, the absolutive argument is object.
 With primary transitive verbs, the ergative argument corresponds to the agent and the absolutive argument to the patient.